socek/pymk/README.rst

     $ pymk
      * Building 'task'

 As we can see, a.out will be created when b.out will be changed.
-This condition is implemented for files that can changed by external programs (or programmers).
+This dependency is implemented for files that can changed by external programs (or programmers).
 If we need a task depedency, like "if task changed, rebuild me" we can make something like that
 ::
     from pymk.task import BaseTask, AddTask
-    from pymk.condition import FileChanged
+    from pymk.dependency import FileChanged

     @AddTask
     class secon_task(BaseTask):